SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 ### ❔ Exercises

-1. Lets look at how quantized tensors look in PyTorch
+1. Let's look at how quantized tensors look in PyTorch.

-    1. Start by creating a tensor that contains both random numbers
+    1. Start by creating a tensor that contains both random numbers.

     2. Next call the `torch.quantize_per_tensor` function on the tensor.
 What does the quantized tensor look like?
-How does the values relate to the `scale` and `zero_point` arguments.
+How do the values relate to the `scale` and `zero_point` arguments?

     3. Finally, try to call the `.dequantize()` method on the tensor.
-Do you get a tensor back that is close to what you initially started out with.
+Do you get a tensor back that is close to what you initially started out with?

-2. As you hopefully saw in the first exercise we are going to perform a number of rounding errors when doing quantization and naively we would expect that this would accumulate and lead to a much worse model.
+2. As you hopefully saw in the first exercise we are going to perform a number of rounding errors when doing quantization and naively we would expect that these would accumulate and lead to a much worse model.
     However, in practice we observe that quantization still works, and we actually have a mathematically sound reason for this.
 Can you figure out why quantization still works with all the small rounding errors?
 HINT: it has to do with the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)

-3. Lets move on to quantization of our model.
+3. Let's move on to quantization of our model.
 Follow this [tutorial](https://pytorch.org/docs/stable/quantization.html) from PyTorch on how to do quantization.
 The goal is to construct a model `model_fc32` that works on normal floats and a quantized version `model_int8`.
 For simplicity you can just use one of the models from the tutorial.

-4. Lets try to benchmark our quantized model and see if all the trouble that we went through actually paid of.
+4. Let's try to benchmark our quantized model and see if all the trouble that we went through actually paid off.
 Also try to perform the benchmark on the non-quantized model and see if you get a difference.
 If you do not get an improvement, explain why that may be.

 ## Pruning

-Pruning is another way for reducing the model size and maybe improve performance of our network.
+Pruning is another way to reduce the model size and maybe improve the performance of our network.
 As the figure below illustrates, in pruning we are simply removing weights in our network that we do not consider important for the task at hand.
 By removing, we here mean that the weight gets set to 0.
-There are many ways to determine if a weight is important but the general rule that the importance of a weight is proportional to the magnitude of a given weight.
-This makes intuitively sense, since weights in all linear operations (fully connected or convolutional) are always multiplied onto the incoming value, thus a small weight means a small outgoing activation.
+There are many ways to determine if a weight is important but the general rule is that the importance of a weight is proportional to the magnitude of a given weight.
+This intuitively makes sense, since weights in all linear operations (fully connected or convolutional) are always multiplied by the incoming value, thus a small weight means a small outgoing activation.

 <figure markdown>
 ![Image](../figures/pruning.png){ width="800" }